jlperona-teaching/ecs390-spring20/seminars/week06.md

 You needed to have done well at your previous institution to get here, so you have probably found a system that works for you.

 For the next 10 minutes, you will brainstorm on how you learn.
-I will pass around a brainstorming paper to everyone.
-Write your name and student ID number on the brainstorming paper, as this will serve as the sign-in sheet for today.
-Then, write down your thoughts.
+I think that it would be best if you open up a Word document or something similar to write down your thoughts, but use whatever method works for you.
 You will not be graded on what you write.
 This is solely for your benefit and to help guide the discussion that follows.

-**Under construction.**

 ### Reflection Prompts